-MIN 224: Adolescent Spirituality
+MIN 224: Adolescent Spirituality (3 cr hrs)

 This course explores age-relevant existential questions concerning belief in God, belief in humanity and young people's relationships to the church and to each other.
 It includes an introduction to spiritual disciplines associated with the Christian faith.